Amla Osteoporosis , Osteopenia reversing herb is native to India. Its Botanic name is Phyllanthus emblica. And it is also called Emblica officinalis.

 In India the Amla tree has been regarded as a sacred for many years.
 It was worshipped as Mother Earth and it is believed to nurture humankind because its nourishing fruits.

 Description.
 The herb has gray bark.
 Its leaves are feathery and smell like lemon.
 Amla flowers in Spring and has greenish yellow flowers.
 Fruit starts to develop by mid-spring and these fruits ripen towards early autumn.
-The fruit looks very much like Gooseberry, hence it is sometimes named: Indian Goodeberry.
+The fruit looks very much like Gooseberry, hence it is sometimes named: Indian Gooseberry.

 As for its healing properties, Amla is used for many different conditions: